kyrielia/mobilise/README.md

 Mobilise
 =====

-A jQuery extension for phone numbers...watch this space.
-I'm still making it... =)
+A jQuery extension for phone numbers.

 What is it?
 -